primaryobjects/datasciencecoursera/predmachlearn-031/predict.md

 ## [1] "CV Accuracy: 0.994666319760635"
 ```

-The results appear to be a very good fit with an accuracy of 99% on the training set, and 98.6% on the cross-validation set.
+The results appear to be a very good fit with a high accuracy for both the training and cross-validation sets.
 Note, the cross-validation set consists of data that was not used within the actual training of the model.

 We can now run the SVM model on the test set and obtain the results.